justicebeaver26/queue-theory/README.md

 ---

 ## Simulation Code
-The code provided is the SAS code for the simulation of the traffic problem, including a comparison between the Public Transport Solution and the 3-Lane Solution.
+The code provided is the SAS code for the simulation of the traffic problem, including a comparison between the Service Lane Solution and the 3-lane Solution, and the Public Transport Solution and the 3-Lane Solution.
 To run the file, please make sure `Simulation.sas` is uploaded to SAS Studio.

 ---